ABbiodiversity/recurring/veghf/README.md

 Once loaded, there are 3 objects:

-* `d_long`: this is a data frame with same fields as the input with some new fields added, the most importan ones are:
+* `d_long`: this is a data frame with same fields as the input with some new fields added, the most important ones are:
   - `"VEGAGEclass"`: reference labels based on backfilled veg (includes stand age)
   - `"VEGHFAGEclass"`: current veg + HF labels (includes stand age)
   - `"SOILclass"`: reference soil classes